-If you're looking for FortiAnalyzer Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research FortiAnalyzer has a market share of about 3.0%.
-So, You still have opportunity to move ahead in your career in FortiAnalyzer Engineering.
-Mindmajix offers Advanced FortiAnalyzer Interview Questions 2018 that helps you in cracking your interview & acquire dream career as FortiAnalyzer Engineer.
+If you're looking for FortiAnalyzer Interview Questions & Answers for Experienced or Freshers, you are in right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, FortiAnalyzer has a market share of about 3.0%.
+So, You still have the opportunity to move ahead in your career in FortiAnalyzer Engineering.
+Mindmajix offers Advanced FortiAnalyzer Interview Questions 2022 that help you in cracking your interview & acquire a dream career as FortiAnalyzer Engineer.

 FortiAnalyzer is a platform that integrates network logging, analysis, and reporting into a single system, delivering increased knowledge of security events throughout your network.
 FortiAnalyzer products minimize the effort required to scrutinize and maintain policies, as well as identify attack patterns to help us fine-tune organizational policies.
 In short, FortiAnalyzer provides Centralized Logging, Analysis, and Reporting on a Virtual Platform.

-FortiAnalyzer provides its services like security event analysis, forensic research, reporting, content archiving, and data mining, malicious file quarantining and vulnerability management to organizations of any size from a centralized location.
-Its capability of a centralized collection of data, correlation, and analysis of the diverse chronological and geographical security data from Fortinet appliances & third-party devices deliver a simplified, consolidated view of organizations threat exposure.
+FortiAnalyzer provides its services like security event analysis, forensic research, reporting, content archiving, and data mining, malicious file quarantining, and vulnerability management to organizations of any size from a centralized location.
+Its capability of a centralized collection of data, correlation, and analysis of the diverse chronological and geographical security data from Fortinet appliances & third-party devices delivers a simplified, consolidated view of organizations' threat exposure.

-Most of the organizations use less than the required hardware IT infrastructure or virtual IT infrastructure today, for many budget constraints.
+Most organizations use less than the required hardware IT infrastructure or virtual IT infrastructure today, for many budget constraints.
 This creates a need for both hardware and virtual appliances within a security strategy.
 FortiAnalyzer can be installed either hardware or virtual appliance to fit the environment, which includes a mix of virtual and physical IT infrastructure.
-FortiAnalyzer has the capability to log events from Forti OS based hardware appliances, virtual appliances or a combination of both.
+FortiAnalyzer has the capability to log events from Forti OS-based hardware appliances, virtual appliances, or a combination of both.

 The element known as event correlation plays a key role in integrated management.
 Network Event Correlation Allows the system administrator to quickly identify and react to network security threats across the organization network.